-- A user experience story the company reflects on the project's user experience and AIRE publishes the user experience story at the end of the project in AIRE GitHub (see Annex 3); - A technological deliverable the Development Team works in a GitHub environment; the code repository with the documentation is made public at the end of the project (see Annex 6); - A final report a comprehensive report on the project is essential for AIRE coordination.
+- A user experience story the company reflects on the project's user experience (see Annex 3); - A final report a comprehensive report on the project is essential for AIRE coordination.
 The Development Team lead is responsible for finalising the report before the end of the project.
-AIRE will publish the document at the end of the project in AIRE GitHub (see Annex 4); - Informational video the Development Team collaborates with the AIRE marketing team to create a video about the project (see the AIRE Youtube channel for examples).
+AIRE will publish the document at the end of the project in AIRE GitHub (see Annex 4); - A technological deliverable the Development Team works in a GitHub environment; the code repository with the documentation is made public at the end of the project (see Annex 6); - Informational video the Development Team collaborates with the AIRE marketing team to create a video or other marketing material about the project (see AIRE demonstration project portfolio for examples).

-All demonstration projects must follow the reusability principle - the demonstration project results can be reused by other companies in any economic sector - the Development Team lead ensures the reusability by uploading the technological deliverable into AIRE GitHub.
+All demonstration projects must follow the reusability principle - the demonstration project results can be reused by other companies in any or similar economic sector - the Development Team lead ensures the reusability by uploading the technological deliverable into AIRE GitHub.